openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

 good.
 As the encryption happens in ZFS, even if multiple disks (mirror or raidz topologies) are used, the data only has to be encrypted once.

+Boot pool can be optionally encrypted with LUKS, see `here <#encrypt-boot-pool-with-luks>`__.
+Encrypted boot pool can protect initrd from tempering.

 Preinstallation
 ----------------
 Download Arch Linux live image